 Archaeological site means an individual historic resource recognized for its prehistoric or historic artifacts and features.
-This also includes archaeological sites recorded in the state site file records and identified in the county historic resource database.
+This also includes archaeological sites recorded and identified in the county historic resource database.

 Archaeologically sensitive area means a location with high probability of prehistoric archeological site occurrence or properties where buildings and structures of historical importance once stood and have since been buried, demolished or removed.